 - Plead Not guilty by mail (Section B of your ticket).
 Print your name and CURRENT ADDRESS, including zip code, date and sign.
 A new court date will be mailed to you at which time you will be scheduled for a conference with the Assistant District Attorney assigned to Pittsford Town Court.
 This is not a personal appointment and traffic matters are heard at the end of the criminal docket, approximately at 6:00 pm.

 - Personally appear on the court date stated on the face of your ticket (located at the lower left corner of your ticket).
-The Assistant District Attorney will screen your ticket that date and time.
+The Assistant District Attorney will screen your ticket at that date and time.

 I have received a parking ticket - what do I do now?